-Remember, not all AV receivers are created equal, so it’s worth paying close attention to the specs.
-Seven channel models will support a speaker configuration of 5.1.2 (that’s a standard 5.1 surround layout with two additional height/up-firing speakers), while step-up models with nine channels of amplification and can be used for either 5.1 with four Dolby height speakers (5.1.4) or 7.1 surround with two height channels (7.1.2).
-Once you’re ready to choose, read on to find out the best AV receivers you can buy today.
+Something to know right out of the gate is that most seven-channel models support a speaker configuration of 5.1.2, which is the standard 5.1 surround layout with two additional height/up-firing speakers.
+Models that feature nine channels of amplification can be used for either 5.1 with four Dolby height speakers (5.1.4) or 7.1 surround with two height channels (7.1.2).
+Nothing you can’t Google to get more familiar with.

 What are the best AV receivers?

-Check out all of our top picks for the best AV receivers below.
+Take a look at our top picks for the best AV receivers.

 The best AV receivers you can buy right now